UNDERGRAD STUDENT PROFILES

 I knew that I wanted to go to school in a city that had both a great art and music scene, and after touring UW-Madison, I knew that it was my #1 choice.
 The art department has top-ranked programs and facilities, especially for printmakers like myself.
 I feel a great sense of support and community from the faculty and my fellow peers, and am encouraged to participate in group shows, and attend different art events around the city.

 I took about a year long break from art after I graduated high school, but as my first year at UW went by I felt the drive to create again and the UW Art Department welcomed me with open arms.
 After enrolling in a few classes I quickly realized what a fantastically unique experience studying art at UW would provide me.
 I love telling stories through my art and UW is now part of my story.

-Often working in glass, Matt makes artwork about relationships, intimacy, and the the biological forces that define us, among other themes.
-While blowing glass has become a mainstay in his practice, he also explores other mediums and themes.
-He enjoys making comics and finds them to be another very interesting way of telling stories and sharing ideas.
-He views art as an opportunity to make his worldview more accessible and to open up dialogue about these ideas, and is interested in any medium or process that allows him to do just that.
+Often working in glass, I make artwork about relationships, intimacy, and the the biological forces that define us, among other themes.
+While blowing glass has become a mainstay in my practice, I also explores other mediums and themes.
+I enjoy making comics and finds them to be another very interesting way of telling stories and sharing ideas.
+I view art as an opportunity to make my worldview more accessible and to open up dialogue about these ideas, and am interested in any medium or process that allows me to do just that.